Metabolic Disorder That Affects Insulin Production

 There is no cure for type 1 diabetes, but type 2 diabetes may be well controlled with lifestyle changes such as losing weight, exercising and eating healthier foods.
 Treatment of type 1 or type 2 diabetes involves medicines, healthy food diet and exercise to control your child’s blood sugar level.

 All pediatric patients and their parents or caregivers should receive proper education and support on how to manage their diabetes.
-At Penn State Children’s Hospital, we have dedicated diabetes nurse educators to help ease the transitions into diabetes management for you and your child.
-Regular checkups with your child’s pediatrician and the Penn State Children’s endocrinology team will help give you the support you need, especially right after diagnosis.
+At Penn State Health Children’s Hospital, you will benefit from our recognition by U.S. News & World Report as one of the nation’s best children’s hospitals for pediatric diabetes and endocrinology.
+We have dedicated diabetes nurse educators to help ease the transitions into diabetes management for you and your child.
+And, regular checkups with your child’s pediatrician and the Penn State Health Children’s endocrinology team will help give you the support you need, especially right after diagnosis.

 Pediatric Diabetes Education